 - How to Give Nutmeg to Your Child?

 - Precautions to Take While Giving Jaiphal to Your Baby

 We love to spice up our food as it gives a new life to the food (and makes it taste delicious).
-The various spices that we use add a flavour to a dish plus they offer various medicinal properties.
+The various spices that we use add a flavour to a dish, plus they offer various medicinal properties.
 According to Ayurveda, different herbs and spices help in curing various medical conditions.
 Some people recommend giving spices to babies – one such spice that your baby may benefit from is nutmeg or jaiphal.
-Yes, nutmeg can be very beneficial for your little one.
-If you are wondering how you can use this aromatic spice and what all benefits it will offer to your baby, we suggest that you read the following article.
+Yes, using jaiphal for babies is very beneficial.
+If you are wondering how you can use this aromatic spice and what benefits it will offer to your baby, we suggest that you read the following article.